Off-grid solar energy storage system with hybrid lithium iron phosphate (LFP) and lead-acid batteries in high mountains: a case report of Jiujiu Cabins in Taiwan: Introduction

 Mountain huts are buildings located at high altitude, in mountainous terrain, generally accessible only by foot, intended to provide food and shelter to mountaineers, hikers, and climbers~\cite{CanadianGeographies36(1992)144H.G.Kariel}.
 They are known by many names, such as alpine hut, mountain shelter, mountain refuge, mountain lodge, mountain hostel, and mountain cabin.
 Mountain huts can provide some functionalities and services.
 The most important function is to provide shelter and simple sleeping berths for hikers to overcome the cold mountain environment at night.
 Many mountain huts are not staffed, particularly in remote areas.
 However, others have staff who provide hot meals, drinks, and other services, such as activity spaces (for holding lectures, etc.), clothing sales, and small items.

 Energy supply in high mountains remains an open issue to be solved.
 Generally, grid connection is impractical, because the establishment and maintenance costs are too high.
 It also causes many environmental problems, e.g., the destruction of the natural ecology in the mountain.
 Diesel generators as energy suppliers have been used in high mountains for a long time despite their air pollution and noise problems.
 Due to the development of renewable energy (such as solar, wind, and hydropower), the usage of diesel generators is reduced, lowering the emissions of greenhouse gases (GHGs).
 However, owing to their fluctuating nature, most renewable energy sources exhibit intermittent features.
 To deal with the problem of renewable energy intermittency, energy storage systems (ESSs) are necessary~\cite{IEEETrans.SmartGrid6(2015)124K.Rahbar, IEEETrans.Sustain.Energy1(2010)117S.Teleke}.
 In the past, lead-acid batteries were heavily used as ESSs, accompanied by many environmental issues, e.g., poisoning, Pb leaks, contamination of the environment, and damage to the ecosystem~\cite{Ecol.Indic.47(2014)210G.N.Liu, J.Hazard.Mater.250-251(2013)387X.F.Zhu}.
 Recently, lithium-ion (Li-ion) batteries~\cite{EnergyStorageMater.1(2015)158J.B.Goodenough, Chem.Mater.22(2010)587J.B.Goodenough}, as a greener alternative, have started to replace lead-acid batteries in ESSs.
+Lithium iron phosphate (LFP) batteries have a slightly lower energy density compared to other Li-ion cell chemistries due to their lower operating voltage.
+Their special features, such as low cost, low toxicity, low self-discharge, high cycle life~\cite{Sustainability11(2019)2527C.S.Ioakimidis, Nanomaterials13(2023)1486P.Cofre, Batteries10(2024)137W.Wheeler}, high power, and high thermal stability, make them find many roles in vehicle usage~\cite{Transp.Res.Proc.33(2018)195I.Carrilero} and utility-scale stationary application~\cite{Energies9(2016)887F.M.Gatta, IEEETrans.Sustain.Energy8(2017)385B.Lian}.

+In order to ensure energy availability in high-altitude regions, some research is attempting to introduce new technologies.
+Cabezas et al. demonstrated that hydrogen energy storage (HES) can be used in low-pressure areas, indicating that HES could be used in high mountains~\cite{Int.J.HydrogenEnergy39(2014)18165M.D.Cabezas}.
+Chung demonstrated that the LFP ESS installed in Paiyun Lodge on Mt.
+Jade, Taiwan (elevation 3,402 m) can operate for more than 7 years~\cite{Batteries10(2024)202H.C.Chung}.
+Alberizzi et al. developed an optimization model for using hybrid renewable energy systems where several energy sources can be incorporated.
+The developed model has been applied to a case study of a mountain hut (elevation 2,200 m), located in the Italian region of South-Tyrol (Italy), in order to assess the optimal sizing of a photovoltaic-wind-diesel generator system, coupled with a lead-acid battery storage~\cite{EnergyConvers.Manag.223(2020)113303J.C.Alberizzi}.
+Mori et al. have studied several configurations of mountain-hut stand-alone energy systems and pointed out the advantages of using HES in high mountains~\cite{Int.J.HydrogenEnergy46(2021)29706M.Mori, Energies15(2022)202M.Mori}.